The Big List, Part One

 This post covers cognitive characteristics.

-These things usually won’t be apparent at first; they are much more likely to be revealed over time, as you start to notice the incongruities between his persona and who he really seems to be.
-His mask will begin to crack sooner or later.
+This post covers the characteristics of how a psychopath thinks.
+These traits aren’t visible at first, but they will likely be revealed over time as you notice incongruities between his persona and who he really seems to be.
+The mask always cracks sooner or later.

 41 Cognitive Characteristics of the Psychopath